OpenGene/fastp/README.md

   -i, --in1                          read1 input file name (string) -o, --out1                         read1 output file name (string [=])
   -I, --in2                          read2 input file name (string [=])
   -O, --out2                         read2 output file name (string [=])
       --unpaired1                    for PE input, if read1 passed QC but read2 not, it will be written to unpaired1.
 Default is to discard it. (string [=])
       --unpaired2                    for PE input, if read2 passed QC but read1 not, it will be written to unpaired2.
 If --unpaired2 is same as --unpaired1 (default mode), both unpaired reads will be written to this same file. (string [=])
       --failed_out                   specify the file to store reads that cannot pass the filters. (string [=]) --overlapped_out               for each read pair, output the overlapped region if it has no any mismatched base. (string [=])
   -m, --merge                        for paired-end input, merge each pair of reads into a single read if they are overlapped.
 The merged reads will be written to the file given by --merged_out, the unmerged reads will be written to the files specified by --out1 and --out2.
 The merging mode is disabled by default.
       --merged_out                   in the merging mode, specify the file name to store merged output, or specify --stdout to stream the merged output (string [=])
       --include_unmerged             in the merging mode, write the unmerged or unpaired reads to the file specified by --merge.
 Disabled by default.
   -6, --phred64                      indicate the input is using phred64 scoring (it'll be converted to phred33, so the output will still be phred33)
   -z, --compression                  compression level for gzip output (1 ~ 9).
 1 is fastest, 9 is smallest, default is 4. (int [=4])
       --stdin                        input from STDIN.
 If the STDIN is interleaved paired-end FASTQ, please also add --interleaved_in.
       --stdout                       output passing-filters reads to STDOUT.
 This option will result in interleaved FASTQ output for paired-end input.
 Disabled by default.
       --interleaved_in               indicate that <in1> is an interleaved FASTQ which contains both read1 and read2.
 Disabled by default.
       --reads_to_process             specify how many reads/pairs to be processed.
 Default 0 means process all reads. (int [=0])
       --dont_overwrite               don't overwrite existing files.
 Overwritting is allowed by default.
       --fix_mgi_id                   the MGI FASTQ ID format is not compatible with many BAM operation tools, enable this option to fix it.

   # adapter trimming options
   -A, --disable_adapter_trimming     adapter trimming is enabled by default.
 If this option is specified, adapter trimming is disabled
   -a, --adapter_sequence             the adapter for read1.
 For SE data, if not specified, the adapter will be auto-detected.
 For PE data, this is used if R1/R2 are found not overlapped. (string [=auto])
       --adapter_sequence_r2          the adapter for read2 (PE data only).
 This is used if R1/R2 are found not overlapped.
 If not specified, it will be the same as <adapter_sequence> (string [=])
       --adapter_fasta                specify a FASTA file to trim both read1 and read2 (if PE) by all the sequences in this FASTA file (string [=])
       --detect_adapter_for_pe        by default, the adapter sequence auto-detection is enabled for SE data only, turn on this option to enable it for PE data.
+      --adapter_mm_freq              allowed mismatched within every n bases to detect adapter.
+8 by defaults. (int [=8])

   # global trimming options
   -f, --trim_front1                  trimming how many bases in front for read1, default is 0 (int [=0]) -t, --trim_tail1                   trimming how many bases in tail for read1, default is 0 (int [=0]) -b, --max_len1                     if read1 is longer than max_len1, then trim read1 at its tail to make it as long as max_len1.
 Default 0 means no limitation (int [=0])
   -F, --trim_front2                  trimming how many bases in front for read2.
 If it's not specified, it will follow read1's settings (int [=0])
   -T, --trim_tail2                   trimming how many bases in tail for read2.
 If it's not specified, it will follow read1's settings (int [=0])
   -B, --max_len2                     if read2 is longer than max_len2, then trim read2 at its tail to make it as long as max_len2.
 Default 0 means no limitation.
 If it's not specified, it will follow read1's settings (int [=0])

   # polyG tail trimming, useful for NextSeq/NovaSeq data
   -g, --trim_poly_g                  force polyG tail trimming, by default trimming is automatically enabled for Illumina NextSeq/NovaSeq data